Corvia/django-tenant-users/README.rst

         # ...
     ]

 You will have to set the ``TENANT_USERS_DOMAIN`` setting to the domain hosting the tenants.
-This is utilized in provision_company to fill out the domain_url to match incoming requests.
+This is utilized in provision_tenant to fill out the domain_url to match incoming requests.

 .. code-block:: python